 Once the NCRWMO approves the local plan, the local government must adopt and implement its plan within 120 days and amend its official control within 180 days of plan approval.
+Per MN Rule 8410.0160 Subpart 6, the process outlined above must take place not more than two years before the local comprehensive plan is due.

 This Plan includes several policies that are requirements of member communities.
 Member communities will be asked to comply with and annually report their actions to complete and enforce the policies included in this Plan.
+Member communities must also report on the implementation of their respective water plans as applicable.
+The NCRWMO will evaluate the communities implementation of their plans by reviewing progress towards plan goals and implementation activities accomplished.
+Should the NCRWMO find that a member community is failing to implement their respective water plan,